 PSO Staff Retention & Recruitment

 - PSOs Are Continuing to Grow.
 In the past 12 months, 31 PSOs reported creating a total of 77 new staff positions—or one-quarter of all staff positions reported.
-Moreover, two-fifths of PSOs (42 percent) plan to add at least one staff position in their next fiscal year, which is nearly identical to the 57% of all U.S. nonprofits that expected to create new staff positions in 2016.
+Moreover, two-fifths of PSOs (42 percent) plan to add at least one staff position in their next fiscal year.
+Although, this share was lower than the 50 percent of all U.S. nonprofits that expected to create new staff positions in 2017.